hereagain-Y/Danwei-Yao-s-CV/README.md

 **Graduate Research Assistant II**   @Hong Kong University School of Public Health _(Feb 2021-Present)_
 Department of epidemiology and biostatistics.
-* Responsible for collecting, cleaning and conceptualizing large database.
+* Responsible for cleaning and conceptualizing large database.
 [View the project on Github](https://github.com/hereagain-Y/).
-* Explore contemporaneous correlations in antibiotic exposure and AMR and ARGs between different ecological sectors.
+* Explore the resistance pattern among different sources of samples, analyze the inter-connection base on a One Health perspective.
+Used generalised linear mixed effects models(GLMM) with poisson distribution to test whether antibiogram length different between different groups.
 * **_Technologies used:_** R, Linux, Python.

 **Data Analyst**          @Fudan University Zhongshan Hospital _(July 2020- Dec 2021)_